hamavid/gitcommit/src/sightseeing.md

 	<img src="./images/bedlam.jpg" alt="Bedlam" class="image">
 	<div class="middle">
 		<div class="text">
-			<p><a href="https://www.yelp.com/biz/bedlam-coffee-seattle" target="_blank">Bedlam</a> is a caf&eacute; in Belltown (just North of downtown) that has cool art, a skeleton riding a bicycle, and a piano.
+			<p>[Bedlam](https://www.yelp.com/biz/bedlam-coffee-seattle) is a caf&eacute; in Belltown (just North of downtown) that has cool art, a skeleton riding a bicycle, and a piano.
 They sometimes host punk shows.</p>
 		</div>
 	</div>
 </div>